This week as part of Leeds Business Week we had 20 people booked on a free seminar we delivered at The Pit in Leeds City Centre.

 The truth is we are losing the fight and the hackers from countries such as China and Russia are out in front and we are trying to play catch up.
 Traditional methods of protecting users are out the window, with modern techniques concentrating on remedy and pretty weak firewalls, plus it doesn’t help when the NSA practically gift their Ransomware tools to the general public.

-Security applications now seem to be moving towards anticipating user behavior in an effort to combat infections and security breaches.
+Security applications now seem to be moving towards anticipating user behaviour in an effort to combat infections and security breaches.
 But with all of this and the most sophisticated software in the world the best strategy is to make sure that should you suffer a data breach it’s as small as possible and you can get back on your feet as soon as possible.

 This follows two paths in a nutshell.